-The Company engaged the services of Blytheweigh, Fig House Communications and Ms Kirsti Mattson to assist with investor relations during the three and six months ended June 30, 2020.
+The Company engaged the services of Blytheweigh and Fig House Communications to assist with investor relations during the three and nine months ended September 30, 2020, and Ms Kirsti Mattson during the three and six months ended 30 June 2020.
 These third parties provide Thor with public and investor relations services, including advising on aspects of Thor's TSX-V announcements and press releases, presentations and communications with analysts, journalists and investors.